uyar/pathstring/README.rst

 - Adds a ``strict`` parameter to the ``Path.relative_to()`` method which, when set to ``False``, will also navigate "up" in the hierarchy.

-- No support for the slash operator for joining paths (for now).

 - No support for case-insensitive comparisons on Windows.

 - No ``Path.replace()`` method since it would cause confusion with